jclouds/legacy-jclouds.github.com/documentation/quickstart/rackspace.markdown

 ### The Source Code

-1. Create the directory hierarchy org/jclouds/examples/rackspace/cloudservers/ in your jclouds directory
+1. Create the directory hierarchy org/jclouds/examples/rackspace/cloudservers/ in your jclouds directory.
-1. Create a Java source file called CreateServer.java in the directory above
+1. Create a Java source file called CreateServer.java in the directory above.
-1. You should now have a directory with the following structure
+1. You should now have a directory with the following structure:
-    * jclouds/
+    * `jclouds/`
-        * lein
+        * `build.xml`
-        * project.clj
+        * `maven-ant-tasks.jar`
-        * lib/
+        * `lib/`
-            * *.jar
+            * `*.jar`
-        * org/jclouds/examples/rackspace/cloudservers/
+        * `org/jclouds/examples/rackspace/cloudservers/`
-            * CreateServer.java
+            * `CreateServer.java`
-1. Open CreateServer.java for editting
+1. Open CreateServer.java for editing.
-1. Go to the example code [CreateServer.java](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers/CreateServer.java), read it over, and copy the code into your file
+1. Go to the example code [CreateServer.java](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers/CreateServer.java), read it over, and copy the code into your file.

 ### Compile and Run